 While Magruder is Geoff's first coaching experience, he is the longest tenured "volunteer coach" in Montgomery County and is in his 14th year with the program.
 In doing so Geoff has dedicated his time, energy and efforts into helping develop Magruder's players.
 During this time his responsibilities have included training the middle hitters and outside hitter, and developing and implementing game strategies.
 In the 2007 season, Geoff assumed the position of head coach for several weeks while Coach Zanni was on leave with the birth of his son Ryan.
 For 2015, Geoff will again return as the top varsity assistant and will be a valuable asset to the program.

-Geoff currently works in northern Virginia as a software writer.
+Geoff currently works as a software writer.
 He lives in the Rockville area.